Home office design spaces: Solutions for working at home, full- or part-time

-We’re still holding out for a “return to normal” here in BC, but don’t go repurposing your newly created home office into a guest room again anytime soon.
-Many business owners are working on new “hybrid working models” to allow employees to continue working remotely, at least some of the time.
+We may be expecting a “return to normal” in BC this September, but don’t go repurposing your newly created home office into a guest room again anytime soon.
+Many business owners are working on new “hybrid working models”.
+These models allow employees to continue working remotely, at least some of the time.

 What a hybrid work model might look like

 Hybrid work solutions are not exactly a new thing.
 In fact, many tech companies and trendy start-ups have had hybrid working environments for years before the pandemic hit.
 Now, many businesses are looking to these innovative companies to determine what a hybrid model might look like for them.

 After seeing what remote work has done for their employees’ productivity and mental health, several large companies are working on developing hybrid work models to give their teams more flexibility in their working hours and locations.
 We may see businesses start offering flex working days, where employees have dedicated office and work-from-home days.
 Or maybe, employees will be offered a bank of work-from-home days each month to use as they choose.

 For working families, this may be exactly what is needed for coordinating school and work schedules.

 We’ve also heard about companies transforming their traditional offices and cubicles into multi-purpose rooms, where employees can book space to work or collaborate on projects in a more open environment.
 The idea is to foster a greater sense of community and openness, both physically and mentally, among the company.